opendp/harvard-it-summit-2025/index.md

 ## Outline

 - Who cares about privacy?
-- Class grades problem
-- What's "differential" about differential privacy?
-- **Let's do differential privacy!**
-- Hold on...
-We could get a negative number back?!
+- Simple examples of DP (We only need algebra!)
+- Interpretation of DP results
 - Privacy budgets and epsilon
-- **Privacy Deployments Registry, and a discussion**
-- Return to the class grades problem
-- **Experiments with DP Wizard**
+- Interactive exercise with DP Wizard
-- Introduction to OpenDP
+- Walk through OpenDP example
-- **What's the right tool for the job?**
+- Wider view

 ## Who cares about privacy?